discogerm/guillermoarriadevoe.com/README.md

 A progressive web application featuring my work and who I am.
 Designed and coded by yours truly using Gatsby, React, SCSS, GraphQL, and Contentful for content delivery.

 Feel free to use this project for your own website.
-Getting started is easy.
+Getting started is a breeze.

 ## 🚀 Quick start